Thursday, November 22nd – Friday, November 23rd

 10:45 Strategies against Media Capture: Strengthening Media Viability

-Facilitation: Edith Kimani, Deutsche Welle
+Facilitator: Edith Kimani, Deutsche Welle

-On the panel, DW Akademie brings together experts on Media Viability with different perspectives – a media practitioner, an entrepreneur, and a media development practitioner.
-They discuss approaches to foster Media Viability in different world regions as possible strategies against Media Capture.
+On the panel, DW Akademie brings together experts on media viability with different perspectives – a media practitioner, an entrepreneur, and a media development practitioner.
+They discuss approaches to foster media viability in different world regions as possible strategies against Media Capture.

-Roula Mihael, Maharat Foundation Lebanon
+Roula Mikhael, Maharat Foundation Lebanon